Chrille91/DIY-Data-Science-Projects/README.md

 - **Single Feature Performance:**
   Evaluation indicates that Potassium (K) is the strongest predictor among the individual soil measurements.
 However, even the best single feature achieves a mean accuracy of approximately 29%, suggesting that no single measurement is sufficient for robust prediction.

-- **Next Steps:**
+### Next Steps
 To improve predictive performance, a model that incorporates all soil features should be developed.